Kristian383/contact-app/README.md

 # contact-app

-This is a simple CRUD phonebook app in the form of RESTApi + SPA(Single page application) This repository is for frontend, backend is visibile here: https://github.com/Kristian383/contact-app-backend
+This is a simple CRUD phonebook app in the form of RESTApi + SPA(Single page application) <br />
+This repository is for frontend, backend is visibile here: https://github.com/Kristian383/contact-app-backend

 Application description: